 Specific guidelines were also laid out in the new policy for proper carrying and storage of weapons.

-Fannin County Sheriff Dane Kirby was present to share his thoughts: “I support it 100 percent.
+Fannin County Sheriff Dane Kirby expressed his opinion of the policy at the previous BOE meeting held in April: “I support it 100 percent.
 I think that drastic acts require drastic responses.”

-If implemented, the personnel approved would remain confidential.
-Gwatney explained, “By pursuing a policy, the Board of Education intends to reserve the option to take action that is permitted by state law; whether and/or how the board chooses to implement the policy, if approved, is a confidential matter.”
+If the board chooses to put this policy into practice, the personnel approved would remain confidential.
+Gwatney previously explained, “By pursuing a policy, the Board of Education intends to reserve the option to take action that is permitted by state law; whether and/or how the Board chooses to implement the policy, if approved, is a confidential matter.”

 Policy Possession of Weapons by Employees (Descriptor Code: GAMB):

 The Board of Education is committed to maintaining a safe and secure working and learning environment.
 Unless authorized by the Board of Education or an administrator in accordance with this policy, or specifically authorized by state law, employees shall be prohibited from bringing weapons on any property or in any building owned or leased by the District, at school functions, and on school buses or other transportation furnished by the School District.
 Employees in violation of this policy shall be subject to disciplinary action, up to and including termination of employment.

 Pursuant to O.C.G.A. § 16-11-130.1, the Board of Education may authorize certain personnel to possess or carry weapons on any property or in any building owned or leased by the District, at a school function, or on a bus or other transportation furnished by the District, subject to the following conditions: